K-Straiton/CITS3403-Project/README.md

 ```
 flask db upgrade
 ```
-5. Run the app
+6. Run the app
 ```
 flask run
 ```
-6. Add dummy data to the server
+7. Add dummy data to the server
     - Once the flask app is running, open a new terminal in the same directory.
+	- Activate the python virtual enviroment in the new terminal
     - Then run the following command
 ```
 flask add_data